+Attachment # 6

 General Terms and Conditions for IT Services

-Definitions.
+Definitions

 In addition to any other terms that may be defined elsewhere in this Agreement, the following terms shall have the following meanings:

 “Acceptance” means DOE has determined a portion of Deliverables provided under a Purchasing Instrument satisfy its Acceptance Tests.
 “Final Acceptance” means DOE has determined all Deliverables, including the final delivery of the System, provided under a Purchasing Instrument satisfy the its Acceptance Tests.
 “Non-acceptance” means DOE has determined that a portion of Deliverables provided under a Purchasing Instrument have not satisfied its Acceptance Tests.